smithery1/agc.js/src/yul.js/README.md

 This sub-project of agc.js is an attempt to write a JavaScript (actually TypeScript) assembler for the Block II Apollo Guidance Computer ("AGC") language that assembles the original mission software perfectly, and other software reasonably.

 The original assembler for the AGC software was named YUL[[1]](#1).
-It provided not only assembly services, but all sorts of information about the assembled software of interest to the programmers.
-It also generated manufacturing data in various forms.
-It could perform some basic simulation of the hardware for testing software routines, although more sophisticated simulation of the entire mission environment was left to another system.
+It provided assembly services and all sorts of information about the assembled software of interest to the programmers.
+It also generated manufacturing data in various forms and could perform some basic simulation of the hardware for testing software routines, although more sophisticated simulation of the entire mission environment was left to another system.

-YUL ran on a [Honeywell 800 Data Processing System](https://en.wikipedia.org/wiki/Honeywell_800) (and they sprang for the floating point unit.)
+YUL ran on a [Honeywell 800 Data Processing System](https://en.wikipedia.org/wiki/Honeywell_800) (they sprang for the floating point unit.)
 Its input was a large collection of 80-column punch cards representing a mission software program.
 It assembled these to tape, and output various summary listings of the results to a printer.
-These first of these listings included the original source code in assembly listing form with the assembled binary word for each line.
+These first of these listings included the original source code in an assembly listing format with the assembled binary word for each line.

 The yul.js program is not an emulation of YUL, nor does it attempt to reproduce YUL's internals or behavior.
 It simply reads in source in yaYUL format (see below) and writes out assembled binary.
 For fun, however, it does mimic some of YUL's output.